 - Be considered a first-time homeowner.
-This means you are either buying your first home ever, or if you have owned a home previously, it has been 4 years or longer since you last owned or lived in it.
+This means you are either buying your first home; or, if you have owned a home previously, it has been 4 years or longer since you last owned or lived in it.

 - You must be a resident of Canada.